 One of the stand-out activities here is trekking the Indrahar Pass, and it is a challenge.
 The trek can last anything from four to 10 days depending on your speed and the route you take.

-4. Watching Planes Land on St. Maarten
+4. Watch Planes Land on St. Maarten

-Hurricane Irma almost completely annihilated St. Maarten in September 2017, and many worried that the famous Maho Beach, the superstar of the Caribbean, would be no more.
+Hurricane Irma almost completely annihilated St. Maarten in September 2017, and many worried that the famous Maho Beach, the superstar of the Eastern Caribbean, would be no more.
 Fortunately, the island has made an outstanding recovery thanks to both domestic and international relief efforts that brought this beautiful place back to life in just six months.

 Maho Beach is famed for its proximity to the Princess Juliana International Airport—seriously, the runway virtually touches the beach.
-While this beach has all the appeals of a “regular” beach—golden sand, glistening sea, etc.—what really draws in the visitors is its perfect location for plane watching.
+While this beach has all the appeals of a “regular” beach—golden sand, glistening sea, etc.—what really draws in the visitors like you is its perfect location for plane watching.

 Planes come soaring in to land on the runway, almost shaving the tops of people’s heads as they descend.
 It’s hard to believe you can get that close to a plane in flight, but there are more than enough videos on YouTube to prove that it’s real.